On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training

-\textbf{Contributions.} In summary, our contributions are as follows: 1) Based on a quantitative metric of instance difficulty, we show that fitting hard adversarial instances leads to degraded generalization performance in adversarial training.
-2) We conduct a rigorous theoretical analysis on both linear and nonlinear models.
+\textbf{Contributions.} Our contributions are as follows: 1) Based on a quantitative metric of instance difficulty, we show that fitting hard adversarial instances leads to degraded generalization performance in adversarial training.
+2) We conduct rigorous theoretical analyses on both linear and nonlinear models.
 For linear models, we show analytically that models trained on harder instances have larger robust test error than the ones trained on easy instances; the gap increases with the size of the adversarial budget.
 For nonlinear models, we derive a lower bound of the model's Lipschitz constant.
-The lower bound increases with the difficulty of the training instances and the size of the adversarial budget, indicating both factors make adversarial overfitting more severe.
-3) We show that existing methods successfully mitigating adversarial overfiting implicitly avoid fitting hard adversarial instances.
+It increases with the difficulty of the training instances and the size of the adversarial budget, indicating that both factors exacerbate adversarial overfitting.
+3) We show that existing approaches to mitigating adversarial overfiting implicitly avoid fitting hard adversarial instances.